Evilsmaher/MoreSocial/README.md

 - Track the previous user tab
   - When requesting Guild or friends, it clicks on their tab if the window is open (conversely, does nothing if  window is closed).
 Instead of changing this on the user every 30 sec, we should put it back to where it was :)
     - May even hook on switch and if the bool `RequestGuildiesList` == true, don't tab swap
+- I need to register the user logging out and reset some of the variables.

 ## Issues